-Alyssa Kusik is a multidisciplinary artist from Northernwestern Ontario.
-She graduated from Introduction to Pre-Animation (2015) and Fine Arts (2016) at Algonquin College.
-Alyssa is a videographer, graphic artist and painter.
-She often collaborates with local filmmakers, bands and fellow artists to make animations, documentary films and music videos.
+Alyssa Kusik is a multi-disciplinary artist from Thunder Bay, Ontario.
+A graduate of two certificate programs; Introduction to Pre-Animation and for Fine Arts from Algonquin College.
+She collaborates with local filmmakers, galleries, bands and fellow artists to make animations, documentary films and music videos.
+She is on the board of the Finnish Canadian Cultural Federation as Treasurer celebrating her Finnish and Ukrainian heritage.

 Starting with Vox Popular in 2017 as the Festival Administrative Intern, in 2018 he took charge as Festival Director, After stepping down in 2020 Marcus joined the board as Treasurer.
 Marcus is an Honours Bachelor of Commerce graduate from Lakehead University with a major in Management Information Systems.
 He now is the Chief Operating Officer at the Thunder Bay Museum!
 Marcus is also one of the co-founders of BaySafe Harm Reduction which is a non-profit grassroots organization in Thunder Bay.
 Outside of work Marcus is a father of two children and 5 pets, and a DJ under the alias of ICOSA.